Action Center

 Advocacy Action Center

 Communicating with our elected officials is an important way in which people with lymphoma and their caregivers and loved ones can champion increased support for lymphoma research and federal efforts to improve cancer care in the United States.
-When you register to receive LRF Advocacy Program email alerts, you will help ensure that the voice of the lymphoma community is heard!

 Urge Your Representatives to Protect Immune Compromised Community Against COVID-19

-On January 18, the Lymphoma Research Foundation (LRF) sent a letter to President Biden and federal health policy and scientific leadership to urge additional actions to protect immune compromised individuals against the risks of COVID-19, including people with lymphoma and chronic lymphocytic leukemia (CLL).
+On January 18, the Lymphoma Research Foundation (LRF) sent a letter to President Biden and federal health policy and scientific leadership to urge additional actions to protect immune-compromised individuals against the risks of COVID-19, including people with lymphoma and chronic lymphocytic leukemia (CLL).
 Click here to read the letter.

 As the letter outlines, important strides have been made in the development of COVID-19 vaccines and therapies.
 Throughout the pandemic, the Foundation has supplied the lymphoma community with updated information and education programs.
-LRF’s Lymphoma and COVID-19 Panel has communicated with health care professionals and patients who are immune compromised regarding risk mitigation, vaccination, and new treatments.
+LRF’s Lymphoma and COVID-19 Panel has communicated with healthcare professionals and patients who are immune compromised regarding risk mitigation, vaccination, and new treatments.
 The panel now urges action to increase the availability of these treatments for immunocompromised individuals.

 You can help LRF make the voice of the lymphoma and CLL community heard by sharing the letter with your elected representatives using the template letter below.
 Don’t forget to personalize your letter and explain why this issue is important to you!